 Is it good to stretch when pregnant?

 In a word, yes!
 Of course, every woman and every pregnancy is different.
-There may be reasons that stretching isn’t in your best interest while carrying your baby (or babies), such as high-risk conditions like placenta previa or preeclampsia.
+There may be reasons that stretching isn’t in your best interest while carrying your baby (or babies), such as high-risk conditions like preeclampsia or placenta previa.
 But, generally speaking, stretching boasts myriad benefits during pregnancy.
-Not only can it help alleviate aches and pains, but it can also help physically prepare your body for the rigors of childbirth.
+Not only can it help alleviate pregnancy aches and pains, but it can also help physically prepare your body for the rigors of childbirth.

 What are some good pregnancy stretches to try?

 A certified personal trainer and postnatal exercise specialist, Ashley Keller of GlowBodyPT walks you through first-, second-, and third-trimester-safe hip and back stretches in this video.
 These stretches work to relieve pain and tension while also preparing your body for labor.

 Suffering from sciatica?
 First things first, *hugs*.
 This pregnancy pain can be the worst.
 If you are unfamiliar with this ache, sciatica is a nerve pain that is also known as lumbosacral radicular syndrome.
 You usually feel it in your lower spine, and then down to your butt, hips, and thigh.
 It’s a sharp, shooting pain, typically on one side of your body, that can make it hard to walk or sit.
 It can sometimes feel like burning, numbness, weakness, or pins and needles.
 A few ways to treat this nerve pain include massages, chiropractic care, or physical therapy.
 Foam rollers are also a tool you can use to ease your discomfort.
 Just be sure to check in with your doctor if you’re feeling any aches similar to what we described above.
 Thankfully, there are a bunch of stretches you can do to help manage this annoying nerve pain.